An EU clinic group turned an in-clinic copper-peptide protocol into a private-label retail serum it could actually stand behind

 Published May 15, 2026 · Anonymized customer story

-Signed brief → first shipment
+Brief → first shipment

-CPNP notification round-trips
+CPNP notification

-Stability protocol
+Stability coverage

 Accelerated + real-time